-We then proceed to specify the model for longitudinal balancing scores as time-varying covariates.
-As described in Section \ref{subsec:bayes-gform}, the $\hat{e}_t^d$ is derived from the product of posterior mean probabilities of component models in \eqref{eq:bart-trt-cen}.
-We then transform the inferred longitudinal PS into its logit, $\frake_t = \log\{\widehat{e}_t/(1-\widehat{e}_t)\}\in\mathbb{R}$, which eliminates the numerical constraint of $\widehat{e}_t\in[0,1]$ and is monotone in $\widehat{e}_t$.
-The logit of the longitudinal joint score, $\frake_t$, is viewed as a continuous covariate over $\mathbb{R}=[-\infty,\infty]$ and can subsequently be modeled together with other elements of $b_t$ (or on its own if $b_t$ only includes $e_t$ as its sole component).
+We then specify the model for longitudinal balancing scores as time-varying covariates.
+We first transform the longitudinal joint score into its logit, $\frake_t = \log\{\widehat{e}_t/(1-\widehat{e}_t)\}\in\mathbb{R}=[-\infty,\infty]$, which eliminates the numerical constraint of $\widehat{e}_t\in[0,1]$ and is monotone in $\widehat{e}_t$.
+The logit of the longitudinal joint score, $\frake_t$, is viewed as a continuous covariate over $\mathbb{R}$ and can subsequently be modeled together with other elements of $b_t$ (or on its own if $b_t$ includes $e_t$ as a sole component).
 Here, we consider the setting of a limited number of elements that are either binary or continuous with no constraints, and covariates of other types can be converted into binary or continuous when modeling.
 An iterative BART approach is adopted for the model of $b_t$.
 For clarity, we describe this approach via an example, where $b_t=(b_{t,1},b_{t,2})'$ with $b_{t,1}$ and $b_{t,2}$ being binary and continuous respectively.
 Specifically, we have

-where the distribution of $(b_{t,1}|\overline{b}_{t-1},\overline{a}_{t-1}^\omega)$ is specified via the logit BART, and the distribution of $(b_{t,2}|b_{t,1},\allowbreak\overline{b}_{t-1},\overline{a}_{t-1}^\omega)$ is modeled by a normal distribution with the mean function specified via BART.
+where the distribution of $(b_{t,1}|\overline{b}_{t-1},\overline{a}_{t-1})$ is specified via the logit BART, the distribution of $(b_{t,2}|b_{t,1},\overline{b}_{t-1},\overline{a}_{t-1})$ is modeled by a normal distribution with the mean function specified via BART, and $\eta_{t,1}$ and $\eta_{t,2}$ are the relevant tree parameters.
 This iterative BART approach simplifies the procedure of modeling the correlation amongst elements of $b_t$, and additional conditional distributions could be included if $b_t$ contains more elements.
 It is applicable in practice because the longitudinal balancing score is usually lower-dimensional and, at the minimum, only contains the longitudinal joint score and the tailoring covariates.
 The iterative order amongst binary and continuous elements is not fixed and can be specified by the user.
-In our experience, though the ordering of covariates has negligible impact under nonparametric modeling, we recommend modeling continuous covariates prior to binary covariates as BART may better capture complex response surfaces over continuous covariate domains over binary covariates.